 - A core tenet of SRE is automating menial tasks.
 Automation addresses the DevOps imperative of leveraging tools and automation.

 - SRE uses specific methodologies to measure values and treats operations as a software problem.

-- SLIs and SLOs provide feedback to SREs and Devs while error budgets help to satisfy the DevOps requirement of measuring everything.
+- SLIs and SLOs provide feedback to SREs and Devs, while error budgets help satisfy the DevOps requirement of measuring everything.

 One analogy to help visualize the comparison between the two is to think of DevOps as a philosophy and SRE as a set of tools and practices that can be used to implement that philosophy.

 4 Ways to Implement a DevOps Culture Using SRE

 So how can you use SRE to implement a DevOps culture at your company?